plasmatic1/cp-tools-console/readme.md

 optional arguments:
-  -h, --help            show this help message and exit -tg, --test-generate  Run the generator (and reference solution if
+  -h, --help            show this help message and exit -T, --test-generate   Run the generator (and reference solution if
                         applicable) ONLY (one time) and print the generated case
-  -cl CASE_LIMIT, --case-limit CASE_LIMIT
+  -l CASE_LIMIT, --case-limit CASE_LIMIT
                         Only run CASE_LIMIT cases (normally, the stress-tester would keep running until manually terminated (i.e. with Ctrl+C))